 Humanitarian partners anticipate that the number of internal displacements and mixed cross-border movements, as well as people people in Sudan in need of humanitarian assistance will increase, if the conflict in Sudan doesn't come to a hold.

 The conflict in Sudan has also disrupted supply chains and markets, causing a drastic increase in the prices of food and essential commodities compared to before the conflict (Revised HRP, 2023).
 According to reports, food, petrol, and other basic goods prices are soaring, making crucial goods unaffordable for many people (OCHA, 2023).

-The World Food Programme (WFP) estimates that 20.3 million people in Sudan - 42 per cent of the population[1] - have been facing high levels of acute food insecurity (IPC Phase 3 or above) between July and September 2023 (WFP, 2023a).
-WFP estimates that between October 2023 and February 2024, primarily in Greater Darfur, Greater Kordofan, and Khartoum State, 15 million people, the highest ever documented number coinciding with Sudan's harvesting season, are expected to experience IPC Phase 3 or above (ibid).
 Prices for wheat and sorghum have been rising in Sudan, while food security in neighboring nations, such as the Central African Republic (CAR), is also impacted by the conflict.
 Traffic between Sudan and CAR has been substantially hampered as a result of border insecurity, resulting in a sharp increase in the price of basic commodities (WFP, 2023b; OCHA, 2023).

+The World Food Programme (WFP) estimates that 20.3 million people in Sudan - 42 per cent of the population[1] - have been facing high levels of acute food insecurity (IPC Phase 3 or above) between July and September 2023 (WFP, 2023a).
+More recent projections estimate that between October 2023 and February 2024, primarily in Greater Darfur, Greater Kordofan, and Khartoum State, 17.7 million people, the highest ever documented number coinciding with Sudan's harvesting season, experience IPC Phase 3 or above (IPC, 2023).

-Sudan: Projected Food Insecurity
+Sudan: Projected Acute Food Insecurity

-Source: World Food Programme, 2023.
+Source: IPC, 2023.

 Due to Sudan‘s high demand for food, water, housing, and other services, together with the country‘s rapid population increase and the ongoing conflict, the natural resources of the nation are put under even more strain (HNO, 2022).
 The country's susceptibility to droughts and floods, which are anticipated to grow more frequent, is likely to be made worse by the projected temperature increase of up to 3°C by 2050 and the recurrent natural disasters such as riverine and flash floods ever year between June and September (ibid).
 In 2020, over 800,000 people were affected by the highest floods Sudan had seen in a century.
 The effects of climate change also make rural groups more vulnerable, including farmers, pastoralists, and others who depend mainly on natural resources for their livelihoods (ibid).
 Pastoral communities rely on mobility to accommodate the environmental pressures, and restrictions on mobility due to conflict result in sharp increases in livestock prices, economic losses to GDP and corrode resilient livelihoods.